autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/perception/index.md

-The predefined `tier4_perception_component.launch.xml` arguments explained above, but there is the lot of perception arguments included in `perception.launch.xml` launch file at [tier4_perception_launch](https://github.com/autowarefoundation/autoware.universe/tree/main/launch/tier4_perception_launch).
+The predefined `tier4_perception_component.launch.xml` arguments explained above, but there is the lot of perception arguments included in `perception.launch.xml` launch file at [tier4_perception_launch](https://github.com/autowarefoundation/autoware_universe/tree/main/launch/tier4_perception_launch).
-Since we didn't fork `autoware.universe` repository, we can add the necessary launch argument to tier4_perception_component.launch.xml file.
+Since we didn't fork `autoware_universe` repository, we can add the necessary launch argument to tier4_perception_component.launch.xml file.
 Please follow the guidelines for some examples.

 ## perception.launch.xml

-The `perception.launch.xml` launch file is the main perception launch at the `autoware.universe`.
+The `perception.launch.xml` launch file is the main perception launch at the `autoware_universe`.
 This launch file calls necessary perception launch files as we mentioned [`Autoware perception launch flow diagram`](#overview) above.
 The top-level launch file of `perception.launch.xml` is `tier4_perception_component.launch.xml`,